zamiur/zamiur/README.md

 > ***"The commandment of Allah will come to pass, so seek not ye to hasten it.
 Glorified and Exalted be He above all that they associate (with Him)."* (16:1)**

 ✨ My name is Zamiur and I am a programmer who's learning as time progresses.
-Scroll down to see what I'm working on!✨
+Scroll down to see what I'm working on!✨ If you want to reach out to me, you can do so by clicking [here](https://zamiur.github.io/contact/).